openfaas/openfaas.github.io/_posts/2019-02-12-openfaas-on-fargate.md

 How to run OpenFaaS on AWS Fargate with economical, auto-scaling containers.
-A low friction AWS native deployment using VPCs, ECS, security groups, ALBs, AWS Secrets Manager and AWS Route 53 for DNS, load-balancing and service discovery
+A low friction AWS native deployment using VPCs, ECS, security groups, ALBs, AWS Secrets Manager and AWS Route 53 for DNS, load-balancing and service discovery.

-_Experience level:_

-_beginner OpenFaaS / intermediate AWS Fargate_
+Experience required:

+* Basic-level OpenFaaS
+* Intermediate-level AWS

 This article will explain why I've chosen to run OpenFaaS on AWS Fargate.
 We then move on to explore how to deploy a fully working environment and run our first function.